akrennmair/gockel/README.md

 * github.com/akrennmair/go-stfl (you need to install libstfl before building it)
 * github.com/akrennmair/goconf

-Use goinstall to install these packages.
+Use "go get" to install these packages.

-If you want to install gockel into your path, run "gomake install" or "gb -i".
-To uninstall, run "gomake nuke" or "gb -N".

 Using
 -----